Knott's Berry Farm: New owners

-In 1995, the Knott family sold the food specialty business to ConAgra Inc, which later re-sold the brand to The J.M.
+In 1995, the Knott family sold the food specialty business to ConAgra Inc, which later resold the brand to The J.M.
 Smucker Company in 2008.
+In 2024, Smuckers discontinued sale of the Knott's Berry Farm jams in grocery stores.

-In 1997, the Knott family sold the amusement park operations to Cedar Fair.
+On December 29, 1997, the Knott family sold the amusement park operations to Cedar Fair.
 Initially, the Knotts were given an opportunity to sell the park to The Walt Disney Company.
 The park would have been amalgamated into the Disneyland Resort and converted into Disney's America, which had previously failed to be built near Washington, D.C.
-The Knotts refused to sell the park to Disney out of fear most of what Walter Knott had built would be eliminated.
+The Knotts refused to sell the park to Disney out of fear that most of what Walter Knott had built would be eliminated.